 In April of 2017, weather conditions wreaked havoc up and down the east coast.
 As a result, airlines were forced to cancel flights originating in numerous locations.
-Delta Airlines was only one example of the problems with more than 4,000 flights cancelled during the storm.
+Delta Airlines was only one example of the problems with more than 4,000 flights canceled during the storm.
 Flights originating in Georgia, Tennessee, Louisiana, Ohio, and Kentucky were all impacted; as were flights in other states.
 This meant not only did all those passengers need to be taken care of, they had to be transported while still meeting the needs of new passengers on current flights.

 Thanks to a great business continuity plan, Delta was able to successfully recover from this weather-related disaster.
-Keep in mind, this was not Delta’s first brush with disaster; in August of 2016, they faced similar problems when they were dealing with a system outages that impacted flights for three days.
+Keep in mind, this was not Delta’s first brush with disaster; in August of 2016, they faced similar problems when they were dealing with a system outage that impacted flights for three days.

 Hurricane Sandy Fallout

 Not only was the NYSE closed because of Hurricane Sandy, several other businesses were impacted.

 Thanks to pre-planning, most of these businesses were ready to go as soon as the streets were passable.

 Some of the businesses that suffered disruptions included:

 Verizon – Thanks to being able to reroute their traffic during the height of the storm, they were able to maintain service to millions of customers.
 Fortunately, this plan was in place before the storm hit allowing them to react quickly.
 This plan did not protect local service but for many customers, only a short-term disruption in service occurred.